-The above photo shows 200 ft of hose that can be used to confine a prescribed fire (RxFire).
+The above photo shows 200 ft of hose that can protect a home from wildfire embers, and also confine a prescribed fire (RxFire).

 There is a spray nozzle every 10 ft that sprays water onto the adjacent area.

 To view a Video of the 200 ft hose spraying up to 300 gpm of water, Click HERE

 At the top of the photo below is a fire hose that has a small hole for spraying water.

 Below the top hose are two rectangular sections of hose that have been glued together.